 *NOTE: If there is a shortage of pegylated liposomal doxorubicin hydrochloride, patients receive epirubicin hydrochloride IV over 15-20 minutes on day 1.

-After completion of study treatment, patients are followed up every 6 months for up to 20 years.
+After completion of study treatment, patients are followed up every 6 months for 3 years and then annually for up to 20 years thereafter.

 Rutgers Cancer Institute of New Jersey